bodo-ai/PyDough/documentation/dsl.md

 People.CALCULATE(first_name, best_cost=best_packages.package_cost)
 ```

 **Bad Example #7**: For each person, find the package cost of their most expensive package(s), allowing ties.
-This is invalid because `allow_ties` is True, which means that the `BEST` clause is non-singular so its terms cannot be accessed in the calc without aggregating.
+This is invalid because `allow_ties` is True, which means that the `BEST` clause is non-singular so its terms cannot be accessed in the `CALCULATE` without aggregating.

 ```py
 %%pydough